-This is a deep, dark cave, or chasm, in the rocky bank-a gloomy spot; the sad history connected Rapids and outlet of Whirlpool-Massacre of Bloody Run.

-with which gives it a dismal interest in the mind of the visitor.
+This is a deep, dark cave, or chasm, in the rocky bank-a gloomy spot; the sad history connected with which gives it a dismal interest in the mind of the visitor.
 A perpendicular massy cliff rises above this demon-titled cavity, and a narrow stream pours down the cliff to the dark rocks below and hurries onward to the rapid river.